mars-project/mars/docs/source/dataframe/user_guide/10min.rst

 Operating with objects that have different dimensionality and need alignment.
-In addition, pandas automatically broadcasts along the specified dimension.
+In addition, Mars DataFrame automatically broadcasts along the specified dimension.

 .. ipython:: python